 Using Improv to Launch a Tiny House Revolution

-Kasita designs and manufactures a smart, modern micro home designed to t in the heart of the city or right in your backyard.
+Kasita designs and manufactures a smart, modern micro home designed to fit in the heart of the city or right in your backyard.
 Inc. Magazine named them one of the "25 Groundbreaking Companies to Watch in 2017".

 What can we learn from improvisational theater to help us run better meetings and move faster than ever before?